MicrosoftEdge/WebView2Browser/README.md

 ```

 ### Reloading, stop navigation
-We use the `NavigationStarting` event fired by a content WebView to udpate its associated tab loading state in the controls WebView.
+We use the `NavigationStarting` event fired by a content WebView to update its associated tab loading state in the controls WebView.
 Similarly, when a WebView fires the `NavigationCompleted` event, we use that event to instruct the controls WebView to update the tab state.
 The active tab state in the controls WebView will determine whether to show the reload or the cancel button.
 Each of those will post a message back to the host application when clicked, so that the WebView for that tab can be reloaded or have its navigation canceled, accordingly.
 ```javascript
 function reloadActiveTabContent() {
     var message = {